udityalaad/RBF_NN_for_Map_Approximation/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-  This is a closed-form Radial Basis Neural Network for approximating custom mappings using radial curve of the user's choice.
-The network had been created from cratch, and supports different custom configurations and data domains.
+  This is a closed-form Radial Basis Neural Network for approximating custom mappings using a curve of the user's choice.
+The network has been created from cratch, and supports different custom configurations and data domains.

   For the purpose of analysis, we also ran the network on a mapping; the results of which can be found in one of the below sections.